xot/ElectraOne/README-ADDING-PRESETS.md

 ```
 at the start of the ```<devicename>.lua``` file.
 This includes some common LUA functions used by the remote script and the preset.

-Note that you need to keep a copy of the ccmap, preset and LUA file in the `./preloaded` folder of the remote script.
+Note that you need to keep the original ccmap, preset and LUA files also in the `./preloaded` folder of the remote script.
+(Otherwise the remote script cannot properly control the preset.)

 ## Advanced configuration